 Never do your children’s homework for them, do it with them but let them have their own ideas and creations, as bizarre as they may seem.
 It’s very easy to read for them and answer the maths questions but your child will learn a lot more if you make them sound it out or add it up themselves, even if they make mistakes praise their effort and encourage them to try again.
-When they get their homework correct praise them for concentrating and listening in class or to yourself if you were explaining to them.
+When they get their homework correct praise them for concentrating and listening in class, or to you if you were explaining to them.

 5. Keep a close eye on internet-based homework